xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 ```
 You will notice two peculiar things in the command we run:

 *  **Mounting of /var/run/netns**: We mount /var/run/netns into the docker container.
 This is an option we use to mount all the potential network namespaces that may be created to match the XR vrfs.
-These network namespaces are created on the host and then bind-mounted into the XR LXC for user convenience.
+These network namespaces (XR release 6.2.11+) are created on the host and then bind-mounted into the XR LXC for user convenience.
 The docker container, running on the host, will simply inherit these network namespaces through the /var/run/netns mount. **Bear in mind that before 6.2.11 release only the `global-vrf` is supported in the XR linux shell**.

 *  **--privileged flag**: We're using the `--privileged` flag because even when network namespaces are mounted from the "host" into the docker container, a user can change into a particular network namespace or execute commands in a particular namespace, only if the container is launched with privileged capabilties.

+Finally, let's